-This course will focus on the moral teachings of the Bible, conscience formation, processes used for moral decision-making, and bioethics.
+This course will focus on the moral teachings of the Bible, conscience formation, processes used for moral decision making, and bioethics.
 Issues will be analyzed in the light of current debate and the teachings of the Church.
 Catholic and biblical teaching as a counter-cultural force is examined.
 Topics will include beginning of life issues such as fertilization, abortion, surrogacy, and cloning.
 End of life issues such as suicide, euthanasia, physician-assisted suicide, hospice, and living wills will be examined.
 Death and dying, as well as grief instruction, will also be presented.
 Morality in the business world and in technology will also be covered.
-Students are required to complete 15 hours of community service each semester.